Last updated: May 29, 2026

 Reality check: LIHEAP is not guaranteed.
 Apply early if you can, and call 211 if you have a shutoff notice.
 Our utility help guide gives more bill steps.

-Housing, property tax, and disability help
+Housing, property tax, disability, and veteran help

 AAAs do not run every housing program, but they can point you toward rent help, senior apartments, ombudsman help, legal aid, or benefits that support aging at home.
-Our Nebraska housing help guide covers rent and affordable housing options.
+Our Nebraska housing guide covers rent and affordable housing options.

 For homeowners, Nebraska property tax relief is handled through county assessors and state rules, not through the AAA.
 Our Nebraska property tax guide explains the senior homestead path.